Waypoint’s Tuition-Free College Certificate

 Certificate in Biblical Formation

 Seven 16-week courses (4 cr each), plus a two-week introduction seminar (1 cr) and an integrated apologetics seminar (1 cr).
-Total 30 credits.
-Cohort-paced with flexibility for weekly self-paced work.
+Total 30 credits with guided checkpoints and room for weekly self-paced work.

 Read more